 How to contact us

-Please contact us by post, email or telephone if you have any questions about this privacy policy or the information we hold about you.
+You can contact us and/or our Data Protection Partner by post, email or telephone if you have any questions about this privacy policy or the information we hold about you, to exercise a right under data protection law or to make a complaint.

 Our contact details are shown below: